apache/incubator-spot/spot-ingest/README.md

         "max_request_size": 1048576
     },

 The `max_request_size` defines the maximum size of the chunks that are sent to Kafka cluster.
-If it is not set, then the default value is used [1MB].
+If it is not set, then the default value that will be used is 1MB.

-Furthermore, the list of the supported files must be given as regular expressions.
-For example, to support a filename like `nfcapd.20171103140000`, you have to set:<br />
+Moreover, the list of the supported files must be provided as regular expressions.
+For instance, to support a filename like `nfcapd.20171103140000`, you have to set:

     "supported_files" :["nfcapd.*"],
-<br />or<br />
+or

     "supported_files": ["nfcapd.[0-9]{14}"],